 Adcock’s Yard

-Just off the top of the map is the Poplar Inn which we will come to shortly.
+At the top of the map is the Poplar Inn which we will visit shortly.

-“In (Adcock’s Yard) were two houses.
+Adeline points out that “in (Adcock’s Yard) were two houses.
 Sydney Adcock lived in one.
-(His brother at one time lived in the other)” … Adeline remembers.
+(His brother at one time lived in the other)” …

-John Adcock senior died in Ilkeston from bronchitis in February 1864, aged 64.
+John Adcock senior died in Ilkeston from bronchitis on February 6th, 1864, aged 64.
 It was wife Ann (nee Bark) who sold it at the end of 1866.

 “At his death the property was sold to Mr. William (should be James?)
 Bonsall, pit contractor …. and I remember that the occupants did not want to leave the houses, and force had to be used to get them out.”

-Ann’s sons, Thomas and John junior, disputed the legality of the sale, and with their brother-in-law, journeyman joiner William Cragg – who had married Emma Adcock in May of 1865 — they decided to squat in some of the yard’s houses.
+In the meantime Ann’s sons, Thomas and John junior, had disputed the legality of the 1866 sale of the family property, and with their brother-in-law, journeyman joiner William Cragg – who had married Emma Adcock in May of 1865 — they decided to squat in some of the yard’s houses.
 This required a little bit of ‘breaking and entering’.

 Contractor James Bonsall was having none of this, obtained a warrant for ‘the forcible ejectment’ of the squatters and prosecuted them at Ilkeston Petty Sessions in November 1867.